alexliesenfeld/composer/README.md

 </p>

 # Composer
-Composer is a productivity tool for iPlug 2 projects.
-It helps you organize and decouple iPlug projects more efficiently, so that your files and other resources are cleanly separated from iPlug and its dependencies.
-Composer also manages dependencies for you, so you do not need to download or  configure IDE projects yourself.
-Files and project configuration are automatically kept in-sync across all IDEs and operating systems.
+Composer is a productivity tool and project manager for iPlug 2.
+It helps you to organize and decouple your code and resources from iPlug and its dependencies more effectively.
+Furthermore, it manages dependencies for you, so you do not need to download or configure any IDE projects yourself.
+All artifacts, such as project configuration, files, etc. are automatically kept in-sync across all operating systems and as IDEs.

 ## Installation
 There are no prebuilt binaries yet, but you can build the project very easily yourself.